 Way back in 1862, Hope College opened its doors to just 10 students who shared a desire for higher education.
 More than 150 years later, Hope has managed to expand significantly without losing that cozy, intimate feel.
 If you apply today, you could be one of 3,300 students joined together in spirit at this religious liberal arts college.
 The school perfectly blends historic architecture and traditional values with all the modern day conveniences you'd expect from a 21st century college - including the Pelletron particle accelerator located just a block away!
 And students who come to Hope don't often regret their decision; in fact, the graduation rate is an impressive 80%.

 27. Adrian College

-Sometimes referred to as “the little college that could,” Adrian College boasts somewhat of a Cinderella story.
+Sometimes referred to as "the little college that could," Adrian College boasts somewhat of a Cinderella story.
 Despite its small stature and lack of name recognition nationally, Adrian is working hard to grow into a world-class university.
-In both 2009 and 2010, U.S. News & World Report named Adrian the #1 “up and coming” college in the entire country, and by 2012 it was counted among the nation’s best Midwest schools.
-The university also continues to beat its own records when it comes to enrollment – with 1,700 students now attending from year to year, you can expect the 62% acceptance rate to drop down, and soon!
+U.S. News & World Report named Adrian the #1 "up and coming" college in the entire country, it is counted among the nation's best Midwest schools.
+The university also continues to beat its own records when it comes to enrollment - with 1,700 students now attending from year to year, you can expect the 62% acceptance rate to drop down, and soon!